twilco/twilco.github.io/_posts/2019-04-27-riscv-from-scratch-2.markdown

 {% highlight bash %}
 # -O0 to disable all optimizations.
 Without this, GCC might optimize
-# away our inifinite addition.
+# away our infinite addition since the result 'c' is never used.
-# -g to tell GCC to preserve debug info in our executable, which
+# -g to tell GCC to preserve debug info in our executable.
-# by default is named 'a.out'.
 $ riscv64-unknown-elf-gcc add.c -O0 -g
 {% endhighlight %}

-This produces a file called `a.out`, which we can now run inside `qemu`.
+This produces a file called `a.out`, which is the default name `gcc` gives executables when we don't tell it what we want them to be called.
+We can now run this brand new executable inside `qemu`:

 {% highlight bash %}
 # -machine tells QEMU which among our list of available machines we want to
 # run our executable against.
 Run qemu-system-riscv64 -machine help to list
 # all available machines.
+# -m is the amount of memory to allocate to our virtual machine.
 # -gdb tcp::1234 tells QEMU to also start a GDB server on localhost:1234 where
 # TCP is the means of communication.
 # -kernel tells QEMU what we're looking to run, even if our executable isn't
 # exactly a "kernel".
 $ qemu-system-riscv64 -machine virt -m 128M -gdb tcp::1234 -kernel a.out
 {% endhighlight %}

+We've chosen the `virt` RISC-V machine, which is one `riscv-qemu` [comes with out of the box](https://github.com/riscv/riscv-qemu/wiki#machines).

 Now that our program is running inside QEMU with a GDB server on host `localhost` and port `1234`, let's connect to it with our RISC-V GDB client from a separate terminal: